marccheong/marccheong.github.io/_projects/3_project.md

 ---
 layout: page
-title: 💬 Analyses of Social Information Systems
+title: 💬 Social Information Systems
 description: Frequent commentator to the media on impact of digital technologies - from a combined usability/philosophical/information systems perspective.
 img: assets/img/12.jpg
 importance: 1